SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/control-center/control-center.md

 To associate Control Center metadata with a player item:

 1. Create a type which represents your asset metadata and have it conform to ``AssetMetadata``.
-2. Implement the ``AssetMetadata/nowPlayingMetadata()`` method and return the ``NowPlayingMetadata`` which must be displayed in the Control Center when the item is currently being played.
+2. Implement the ``AssetMetadata/nowPlayingMetadata()-7i4ih`` method and return the ``NowPlayingMetadata`` which must be displayed in the Control Center when the item is currently being played.
 3. Implement a custom ``PlayerItem`` with a metadata publisher retrieving all metadata required before delivering an asset.
-Alternatively, and provided you have all metadata and the URL to be played readily available, you can simply use one of the available ``PlayerItem`` construction helpers, supplying the asset metadata to be used at creation time.
+Alternatively, and provided you have all metadata and the URL to be played readily available, you can simply use one of the available ``PlayerItem`` construction helpers, supplying the asset metadata at creation time.

 ### Make a player instance active